Board of Directors

 Norman G. Kurland, President

 Mr. Kurland is a lawyer-economist, pioneer of employee stock ownership plans (ESOPs) and a leading global advocate for “the Just Third Way,” a post-scarcity development model that transcends both capitalism and socialism by combining free markets with the democratization of economic power and capital ownership.
 He serves as President of the all-volunteer Center for Economic and Social Justice (CESJ), a non-profit think tank headquartered in Arlington, Virginia that he co-founded with Fr.
 William Ferree and other economic and social justice advocates in 1984.
-Mr. Kurland also founded and heads Equity Expansion International, Inc., an “investment banking firm for the 99%,” which implements “Just Third Way” strategies around the world to turn non-owners into owners.
+In 1982 Mr. Kurland founded and heads Equity Expansion International, Inc.,* an “investment banking firm for the 99%,” which implements “Just Third Way” strategies around the world to turn non-owners into owners.
 He is a co-founder of Global Justice Movement.org (based in Canada) and the Unite America Party launched in 2014.
 He has taught binary economics and binary policy reforms in privatization seminars at the International Law Institute in Washington, D.C.

 In 1985, President Reagan appointed Mr. Kurland as deputy chairman of the bipartisan Presidential Task Force on Project Economic Justice, to promote economic democratization through ESOP reforms in Central America and the Caribbean.
 In 1987, Mr. Kurland headed the delegation to the Vatican that presented the PEJ Task Force report to Pope John Paul II, following the presentation of the report to President Reagan in a White House ceremony.